foliant-docs/docs/src/tutorials/db/pgsql.md

 We are going to use [Slate](https://github.com/slatedocs/slate) for building a static website with documentation, so you will need to [install Slate dependencies](https://github.com/slatedocs/slate/wiki/Using-Slate-Natively).

 [Install PlantUML](https://plantuml.com/ru/starting), we will need it to draw the database scheme.

-Install [Oracle Instant Client](https://www.oracle.com/database/technologies/instant-client.html), if you don't have it.
-We will needed it to query the database.

 ## Creating project